greg-han/ginger/README.md

 http://165.22.138.156:3000/

 ## How to Use
-* Clicking on `arXiv search` in the upper left corner will take you to the search page.
+* Clicking on `arXivSearch` in the upper left corner will take you to the search page.
 * `DefaultSearch` (If topics form is empty) will search for "Computer Science Psychiatry Data Science Machine Learning"
 * If you fill the search form with input, and click on `Search` you will search the topics in the search form!
 * You will need to wait as the app calls the arVix api.
 This may take upwards of 10 seconds.
 (Ideally api call would be on the backend).